bm narragansett green office rachel parcell

 6. Sherwin-Williams Foggy Day

 Looking for a luxurious, smoky, slate blue for your walls?
 SW Foggy Day might just be the one you’ve been searching for!
-Foggy Day is a serene gray-blue, and is stunning whether used in small doses or throughout an entire room.
-Pair with crisp whites, blacks, and browns for a timeless look.
+Foggy Day is a serene gray-blue, and is stunning whether used in small doses or throughout an entire room for a moody look.
+Pair with crisp whites, blacks, and browns for a classic, timeless design.
 Get a peel-and-stick sample sheet of Foggy Day HERE.

 Tips for Using Dark Paint Colors

-Tip #2 – Offset dark wall colors with lighter furnishings and accessories.
+Tip #2 – Offset dark wall colors with lighter furnishings and accessories, and warm neutrals to keep things cozy.
 If everything in the room is dark, it can end up looking more like a cave than a well-designed space.
 Not only that, but our eyes love the contrast of dark and light, so creating that effect will add visual excitement to your space.

-Tip #3 – I typically recommend using a satin paint sheen for dark wall colors, rather than a flat sheen.
+Tip #3 – I typically recommend using a satin paint sheen for a dark room, rather than a flat sheen.
 The subtle increase in shine will help bounce light around the room, and give the walls a more luxurious feel.

-Tip #4 – If you want to use dark colors on your walls, it is best to bring in as much natural light as possible into the room.
-Use mirrors to reflect natural or artificial light into the room if your space doesn’t get a ton of light from windows.
+Tip #4 – If you want to use dark colors on your walls, it is best to bring in as much natural light as possible into the room, especially if you have a small space.ย Use mirrors to reflect natural or artificial light into the room if your space doesn’t get a lot of natural light from windows.

-These six, gorgeous, moody paint colors are designer-favorites because of their ability to transform a room and work with a wide variety of styles.
-Use them as an accent wall, or on every wall, to create sophisticated, cozy rooms in your home.
+Dramatic paint colors and moody spaces can make a big statement in your home.
+These gorgeous, moody paint colors are designer-favorites because of their ability to transform a room and work with a wide variety of styles.
+Use them as a singular accent wall, or in the whole room, to create sophisticated, cozy rooms in your home.
+Save or pin this post so you’ll have a great list the next time you’re looking to transform your interior spaces with moody colors, and darker tones.